 Should you elect to use a retail pharmacy, pay the full cost of the covered medication (do not show your SAMBA Health Insurance Identification Card).
 Submit the bill to your primary insurance carrier.
-After their consideration, submit the claim and the explanation of benefits (EOB) directly to the SAMBA office.
+After their consideration, submit the claim and the explanation of benefits (EOB) directly to the PAID office at: